copperwire/cephalopod/README.md

 **GUI**

--FlexPDE
+* FlexPDE
-  -Either save one or all elements as FlexPDE friendly files in a supplied folder -RSF
+  * Either save one or all elements as FlexPDE friendly files in a supplied folder

+* RSF
-  -Provide a number corresponding to a Sensitivity Factor  (SF) or a Relative Sensitivity Factor (RSF) which is applied to the signal
+  * Provide a number corresponding to a Sensitivity Factor  (SF) or a Relative Sensitivity Factor (RSF) which is applied to the signal

--Save Datafile
+* Save Datafile
-  -Saves datafile in an almost identical shape to the original file in a supplied directory -Smooth select element
+  * Saves datafile in an almost identical shape to the original file in a supplied directory

+* Smooth select element
-  -Calculates a  moving exponential average on the element selected.
+  * Calculates a  moving exponential average on the element selected.
 Set x-limit do change where the smoothing is applied.

 **In the works**